DEAWRA

 DELAWARE SECTION OF THE AMERICAN WATER RESOURCES ASSOCIATION

 The DEAWRA is currently holding elections for Board Members.
-We are looking to fill 2 Board positions and the Officer Position of Vice President.
+We are looking to fill 4 Board positions and the Officer Positions of President, Vice President and Secretary.
 Only DEAWRA members are eligible for voting will be receiving an email with a link to place your votes.

 Information for voting has been emailed to members.
 Submit votes HERE using the info sent via email.

-If you have any questions about voting, please email Jim Eisenhardt.
+If you have any questions about voting, please email Tara Cutillo.

 NOMINEES